cranchange/cran_change.org/CODEOFCONDUCT.md

 Take care of each other.
 Alert any of the @cranchange/authors if you notice a someone in distress, or a potential violation of this Code of Conduct, even if it seems inconsequential.

 We do not tolerate harassment in any form.
-Refrain from demeaning, discriminatory, or harassing behavior and speech.
-This includes speech directed at or referring to CRAN adminstators.
+Refrain from demeaning, discriminatory, or harassing behaviour and speech.
+This includes speech directed at or referring to CRAN administrators.
 Harassment includes, but is not limited to:

     offensive comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, or employment